 60% of all pollution comes from organic waste, making it a major source of pollution.
 Organic waste includes garden debris, fruit waste, vegetable waste, temple waste, and municipal waste.

 Municipal waste (MSW) is waste produced by everyday household operations.
 Vegetable and fruit material, as well as non-biodegradable waste, like plastic bottles and other waste, are major components of MSW.
 It is primarily categorised as non-biodegradable (15%) and compostable (85%) (Alourani et al., 2025).
-Dumping and incineration of this waste pose a serious environmental threat and may invite rats, fleas, and vermin, which cause great nuisance.
+Dumping and incineration of this waste pose a serious environmental threat and may invite rats, fleas, and vermin, which cause a great nuisance.

 Fruit waste is divided into two categories: liquid waste and solid trash.
 Fruit stones, peels, and seeds are examples of solid waste.
 Bananas, mangoes, pineapples, and oranges generate a significant amount of solid waste that is thrown away.
 Fruit waste is acidic in nature due to the presence of a high amount of citric acid.
 Therefore, it consists of a large amount of biodegradable organic waste.

-Temple waste consists of waste of flowers, leaves, coconuts, and grain.
+Temple waste consists of waste from flowers, leaves, coconuts, and grain.
 These are biodegradable in nature, and mismanagement of this waste causes environmental pollution and water contamination as these are released into water bodies or landfills (Ali et al., 2020).